stopipv/isdi/README.md

 1. You will need to activate [`developer options`](https://developer.android.com/studio/debug/dev-options.html) in the phone.
 Follow the above link to activate the developer option.
 **TODO**: how to hide it back after the scan.
+`$ adb shell pm clear com.android.setting` cleans the data for  many (if not most) Android, but not all.
+Some might need manual cleaning of the settings data by going `Setting -> Apps -> "Settings" -> Data -> Clear data`.

 2. Connect the phone to the laptop using USB.
 If `PhoneScanner` is running, try refreshing the page, and see if the phone ask for "Do you trust this computer?" (or similar) message.